Canceling a Group X Class

 Mobile App

-- In the My Reservations screen, tap the day of your reserved class (If you are not in the My Reservations screen, tap the 3 horizontal bars in the upper left corner; tap Home and you will be in My Reservations.)
+• In the My Reservations screen, tap the day of your reserved class.
+(If you are not in the My Reservations screen, tap the 3 horizontal bars in the upper left corner, then tap Home; you will be in My Reservations.)

-- A box asking “Do you want to cancel this class?” appears.
+• A box appears asking, “Do you want to cancel this class?”
 Tap Yes.

 Website